DaveBenham/VenomModules/README.md

 - **+/- 1 V (pink)**
 - **+/- 5 V (orange)**
 - **+/- 10 V (purple)**

+### CLR (Clear) button
+Resets all all polyphonic channels of all 10 Hold outputs to 0 V.

+### Sample & Hold row

+Each row functions as an independent sample and hold circuit.

+#### TRIG (Trigger) input
+The rising edge of a trigger input causes the row to sample and hold the current value at the Data input.
+The trigger is a Schmitt trigger that goes high above 2V and goes low below 0.1 V.

+The Trig input is polyphonic - each polyphonic channel can be triggered independently.

+For the first row only the sample can be triggered by the Trig input or the Trig button.

+All TRIG inputs from the 2nd row onward are normaled to the TRIG input from the row above.
+So a trigger at row one can trigger all rows if none of the other rows are patched.

+#### DATA input
+This is the source that is sampled.

+If the Trig input for the row is patched, then the Data input is normaled to the internal random number generator.
+Every row gets its own random value.
+Also each polyphonic channel gets its own random value.

+If the Trig input is not patched, then the Data input is normaled to the Hold output from the row above.
+This is what enables the module to function as a shift register.

+#### HOLD output
+This output holds the last value that was sampled.
+Normally the value remains constant until the next trigger.
+However, when oversampling is enabled the value will wobble a bit for a few samples before stabilizing.

+The number of polyphonic channels that are sampled and held at the output depends on the number of polyphonic channels found at the row inputs.
+The output polyphony count is the maximum count found between the Trig and Data inputs.

+#### Polyphony behavior
+If the Trig input is monophonic, and the Data input is polyphonic, then all Data channels will be sampled simultaneously upon receipt of a trigger.

+If the Trig input is polyphonic, and the Data input is monophonic, then each channel will sample the input when the channel receives a trigger.
+If normaled to the random number generator, then each channel will receive its own random value.

+If both Trig and Input are polyphonic with the same number of channels, then each channel trigger will sample the appropriate data channel.

+If both are polyphonic but the Data has fewer channels, then the missing data channels will be treated as constant 0 V.

+If both are polyphonic but the Trig input has fewer channels, then the extra channels at the Data will never be sampled.

+### Save Held Values context menu option
+By default all held values are stored with the patch and restored upon patch load.
+This feature can be disabled via the "Save held values" module context menu option.

 ### Standard Venom Context Menus
 [Venom Themes](#themes), [Custom Names](#custom-names), and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.